Heights on square of modular curves: Curves, jacobians, their quotients and subvarieties

 as the reduced closed subscheme with relevant support.
-This would therefore just be the projection of $V$ on $A$ if $J$ were {\em isomorphic} to the product $A\times B$, and is the best approximation to that projection in our case when the decomposition of the abelian variety is true only up to isogeny.
+That map ${\cal P}_A$ would simply be the projection of $V$ on $A$ if $J$ were {\em isomorphic} to the product $A\times B$ of subvarieties, and is the best approximation to that projection in our case when $J$ is only isogenous to $A\times B$.

 Note that ${\cal P}_A (V)$ is a priori highly non-connected.
-However, all its irreducible geometric components are obtained from each other by translation by a $N_A$-torsion point of $A(\overline{\Q})$, and for our later purpose we will have the possibility to replace ${\cal P}_A (V)$ by one of its components containing a specific point, say $P_0$: we shall denote that component by ${\cal P}_A (V)_{P_0}$.
+All its irreducible geometric components are however obtained from each other by translation by a $N_A$-torsion point of $A(\overline{\Q})$.
+For our later purposes (see proof of Theorem~\ref{theoheight}), we will have the possibility to replace ${\cal P}_A (V)$ by one of its components containing a specific point, say $P_0$: we shall denote that component by ${\cal P}_A (V)_{P_0}$, and refer to it as the ``pseudo-projection'' of $V$ on $A$ containing $P_0$.

 Suppose now $J\sim A\times B$ as above is the jacobian of an algebraic curve~$X$ on~$K$ with positive genus~$g$.
 For $P_0$ a point of $X(K)$ (or more generally a $K$-divisor of degree $1$ on $X$) let

 be the Albanese embedding associated with~$P_0$.
 We define the classical Theta divisor~$\theta$ on~$J$ which is the image of~$\imath_{P_0}^{g-1} \colon X^{g-1} \to J$ and its symmetric version